syafiqhadzir/stg-api/docs/ARCHITECTURE.md

 ## 1. Domain Overview

-The core domain problem is **Textual Alignment** of 10+ canonical Quranic Recitations (Qira'at).
+The core domain problem is **Textual Alignment** of 10+ canonical Quranic Recitations (Qiraat).
-- **Challenge**: Different Qira'at have different verse counts and numbering schemes (e.g., verse 10 in Hafs might be verse 9 in Warsh).
+- **Challenge**: Different Qiraat have different verse counts and numbering schemes (e.g., verse 10 in Hafs might be verse 9 in Warsh).
 - **Solution**: We establish **Hafs 'an 'Asim** as the Canonical Skeleton.
 All other variants are mapped to the Hafs `(surah, ayah)` dimension.

 ## 2. Data Model